Zarya (Заря)

 Dawn

-Zarya (Заря) means ‘Dawn’ in Ukrainian and in Russion.
-This camera was developed from the FED-2 design with the rangefinder omitted to save cost.
+Zarya (Заря) means ‘Dawn’ in Ukrainian and Russian.
+The camera is essentially a FED-2 variant with the rangefinder and self-timer omitted to save cost.
 Prototyping was done c.
 1958 and production was from 1959 to 1961.
+The short production run suggests that the camera was not so popular.

 Zarya design

 The Zarya is a viewfinder camera (no rangefinder) with interchangeable lenses.
-That’s unusual; most viewfinder cameras were designed for economy and have fixed lenses.
+That’s unusual; viewfinder cameras are economy models and therefore they generally have fixed lenses.

 The Zarya has a clean look.
-Labelling is in Cyrillic. Заря (Zarya) is in stylish cursive on the top, with ФЭД (FED) on the back, and Индустар (Industar) on the lens.
+Labelling is in Cyrillic. Заря (Zarya) is in stylish cursive on the top, with ФЭД (FED) on the back, and Индустар 61Л/Д (Industar 61 L/D) on the lens.
 It’s my only camera with no Roman alphabet labelling.
 Even the Shanghai-made Seagull (海鸥), whose face plate is in Chinese characters, has other inscriptions in the Roman alphabet.

 The Zarya in use

 This is my newest camera and I have put only one roll of film through it so far, but I am delighted with the results.
 Handling and ergonomics are excellent, the viewfinder is large and bright, and the camera’s construction is solid.
-It’s a really nice camera.
+It’s a nice camera!

 References / further reading